 The practice of students accompanying parents on a vacation during school time is strongly discouraged.
-Students who take vacations from school are required to bring in a note from the parent and have each teacher sign the "Vacation Form" (available in the Main Office) at least one week prior to the vacation.
+Students who take vacations from school are required to bring in a note from the parent and have each teacher sign the "Vacation Form" (available in the Main Attendance Office) at least one week prior to the vacation.
+Vacation requests for the last week of each semester will not be approved.
 Teachers will provide students with the assignments that will be missed during the vacation.
 The assignments are to be submitted within one day of returning to school.
 Failure to submit the assignments may be made with teachers when special projects or reports are involved.
 It is our expectation that students will be "caught up" with the class upon returning from a vacation.